NYPL/metadata-documentation/workflows/rights.md

     - Unrelated to new digitization as part of a [remediation workflow](/metadata-documentation/workflows/remediation/)
   - The location of the corresponding ClickUp task will be based on the relevant workflow
     - If you need to create new ClickUp tasks to request rights metadata, discuss with the [Manager, Metadata Services](/metadata-documentation/contact/)
-- Staff outside MSU should [contact CIP 🔒](https://lair.nypl.org/-/departments/library-sites-and-services/research-libraries/copyright-information-policy) directly when rights metadata updates or corrections are needed
+- Staff outside MSU should [contact Rights Clearance 🔒](https://lair.nypl.org/-/departments/library-sites-and-services/research-libraries/copyright-information-policy) directly when rights metadata updates or corrections are needed

 ## Steps for MSU Staff